nguyensjsu/sp18-202-optimize-prime/Project Journal.md

 Started with Composite State Pattern for Background, Blockers, Gems, Coins classes

 ##### What I plan to do in this week:
-Completed State Pattern to store game state as â€œongoingâ€,â€pausedâ€,â€game overâ€ state
+Completed State Pattern to store game state as "ongoing","paused","game over"& "state"

 ##### What blockers do I have: